dthree/wat/readme.md

 - [Linux Install](https://nodejs.org/dist/v0.12.7/node-v0.12.7-linux-x64.tar.gz): [64 bit](https://nodejs.org/dist/v0.12.7/node-v0.12.7-linux-x64.tar.gz), [32 bit](https://nodejs.org/dist/v0.12.7/node-v0.12.7-linux-x86.tar.gz)
 - [Windows Install](https://nodejs.org/dist/v0.12.7/x64/node-v0.12.7-x64.msi): [64 bit](https://nodejs.org/dist/v0.12.7/x64/node-v0.12.7-x64.msi), [32 bit](https://nodejs.org/dist/v0.12.7/node-v0.12.7-x86.msi)

-When done, open a terminal and type:
+Once installed, open a terminal and type:

 ```bash
 npm install --global wat
 ```

-This automatically installs a software package and makes the command `wat` recognized globally by your computer, so you just run `wat` in your terminal.
+This automatically installs it and makes the command `wat` recognized globally by your computer, so you just run `wat` in your terminal.

 Easy, right?
 And you're still a proud `[insert language here...]` developer.

 [You're ready to use it!](#learn)

 #### How does Wat relate to Dash?

-[Dash](https://kapeli.com/dash) is extraordinarily well put together API Documentation Browser and Code Snippet Manager for OS X and iOS.
+[Dash](https://kapeli.com/dash) is extraordinarily well put together API Documentation Browser and Code Snippet Manager for OSX and iOS.
 It stores snippets of code and instantly searches offline documentation sets for 150+ APIs.

 Dash is a desktop application, and is more focused on centralizing official docs in addition to its cheat sheets.
 Wat is a command-line-based application and is more targeted at centralizing smaller libraries across all languages.

-Whichever your preference, Dash and Wat intend to work together to cover all bases, with the common purpose of giving you fast-as-possible reference to the code you use.
+Whichever your preference, Dash and Wat intend to work together to cover all bases with the common purpose of giving you fast-as-possible reference to the code you use.

-### License
+## License

 MIT